FDSN/StationXML/docs/level-response.rst

    .. container:: description

       Imaginary part of the pole or zero.
+Representation of floating-point numbers without unit.

 .. tabularcolumns::|l|l|l|1|1|